Government incentives for plug-in electric vehicles: New Zealand

 In June 2021, the New Zealand government announced a "feebate" scheme, by which electric vehicles would be subsidised, while particularly high-emitting ICE vehicles would have a cost added to them.
 The scheme is intended to be revenue-neutral, so that the fees on high-emitting vehicles would pay for the rebates on electric ones.
 The rebate system began operation on 1 July 2021, with the fee part originally intended to begin on 1 January 2022 (although this has since been delayed to 1 April 2022).
 This came after a 2019 proposal for a feebate was seemingly vetoed by the minority coalition member New Zealand First.

 26,000 EVs were registered in New Zealand in 2020 and the government have a target of an additional 60,000 electric vehicles on New Zealand roads by 2023.

 All government vehicles and the national bus fleet are required to be electric in the future with New Zealand mandating that all government agencies must only purchase electric vehicles in 2020 to ensure one-third of the fleet is electric by 2023.

 South America

 Ecuador

 In Ecuador, all electric vehicles are exempt from customs duties and taxes starting in June 2019.
 The electric vehicle offer in the country is set to increase.
 The Ecuadorean government has been incentivizing the use of electric vehicles with tax cuts.
 However, both the offer and demand remained short, encouraging the government to eliminate all duties to electric vehicles.

 Africa

 Morocco

 Electric and hybrid vehicles are exempt from customs duties since 2017.

 South Africa

 Electric vehicles pay a 25% duty, this is 7% higher than fossil fuel vehicles from the EU that only pay 18%.
 Beyond this disincentive, there are no incentives or advantages for EV ownership in South Africa.

+Criticism

+Some experts have criticized the government incentivization of private electric cars.
+Transport researchers Dr. Israel Fabian and Prof. Dick Ettema have found that while government incentives can assist in lowering overall carbon emissions, such incentives lead to unequal distribution of resources which can lead to social exclusion and transportation burdens on certain populations.